apache/spark/docs/sql-ref-syntax-aux-refresh-function.md

 ### Description

-`REFRESH FUNCTION` statement invalidates the cached function entry, which include class name and resource location of the given function.
+`REFRESH FUNCTION` statement invalidates the cached function entry, which includes class name and resource location of the given function.
 The invalidated cache is populated right away.
-Note that, refresh function only works for permanent function.
-Refresh native function or temporary function will cause exception.
+Note that REFRESH FUNCTION only works for permanent functions.
+Refreshing native functions or temporary functions will cause an exception.

 ### Syntax